4sp1r3/rule-lookup/README.md

 There are better ways to do this, you know that right?

-> By all means, make those ways a thing.
+> Probably.
+By all means, make those ways a thing.